Welcome to Napa Valley College's Hospitality & Tourism Management Program

-SLO 1: Demonstrate the ability to prepare a business plan related to the hospitality and tourism industry
+Outcome 1: Demonstrate the ability to prepare a business plan related to the hospitality and tourism industry

-SLO 2: Identify the area of liability associated with the
+Outcome 2: Identify the area of liability associated with the

 hospitaility and tourism industry.

-SLO 3: Identify career opportunities in the hospitality and tourism management industry and the required skills, knowledge and abilities of a successful employee in the industry.
+Outcome 3: Identify career opportunities in the hospitality and tourism management industry and the required skills, knowledge and abilities of a successful employee in the industry.

 The Napa Valley College Hospitality & Tourism Management Program offers a stimulating, supportive, and inclusive learning environment for students with diverse goals, abilities, and needs who are interested in obtaining a career and technical certificate, transferring to a four-year college, or continuing education as a lifelong learner.
 Our program encourages students to expand their potential by developing knowledge, skills, and abilities to ultimately make lasting contributions in the hospitality industry.